 Popular Steel Alloys

-AKA “chrome-moly”, this alloy has good fatigue, abrasion, and impact resistance.
-4140 is readily formed and machined in its annealed state and can be heat treated to increase toughness and wear resistance.
-4140 is ideal for crankshafts, gears, axles, and shafts.
+Good fatigue, abrasion, and impact resistance.
+Readily machined in an annealed state and can be heat treated.
+Used in crankshafts, gears, and axles.

 Similar to 4140, but has better weldability and formability.
-4130 is often used to meet military specifications and for demanding structural applications.
+Often used for military equipment and in demanding structural applications.

 O1 Tool Steel

 Highly machinable and resistant to wear and abrasions.
 Typical applications include punch and die tooling, cams, bushings, cutting tools, and gauges.

 Great wear and abrasion resistance, and known for its hardness.
 Typically used for long-run dies and blanking, as well as shear blades and gauges.

 A common cold-rolled steel with good strength and ductility.
 Excellent surface finish and weldability, and is more machinable than lower carbon steel alloys.
 It is often used for mounting plates, spacers and fixtures.

 A common hot rolled steel with a rougher surface than cold rolled steels.
 Lower yield strength than 1018, which makes it easier to bend, but decreases machinability.
 Often used in base plates, machine frames, and automotive equipment.